Brian Stauffer

-Brian Stauffer (born May 20, 1966 in Prescott, Arizona) is an American artist, and illustrator.
-Stauffer begins works with hand drawn sketches, then incorporates painted elements and scanned found objects.
-The final works are digital, but often the hand drawn elements remain as part of the finished works.
+Brian Stauffer (born May 20, 1966 in Prescott, Arizona) is an American artist and illustrator.
+Stauffer begins works with hand-drawn sketches, then incorporates painted elements and scanned found objects.
+The final works are digital, but often the hand-drawn elements remain as part of the finished works.

 Early life and education

 Stauffer was born in Prescott, Arizona, and attended Prescott High School.
-Both of his parents were fine artists.
+His father was a fine artist.

 Stauffer attended Yavapai College as a music major.
 During his second year, Stauffer began working in graphic arts, working with Yavapai instructor and color theorist Glen Peterson.
 Stauffer later attended The University of Arizona, where he received a BFA in 1989.

 Before taking on illustration as a full-time career, Stauffer worked as an art director at New Times in Phoenix, The Miami New Times, and for Starmedia.
 While working at The Miami New Times, Stauffer sent a few of his illustration samples to Fred Woodward at Rolling Stone magazine who, with Gail Anderson, gave him his first freelance assignment for a movie review.